COSC481W-2021Fall/capstone-snack-attack/README.md

 ##### Alex London - Deputy Team Lead

 This is my last semester at EMU as a second bachelor's student.
 I was previously an intern and associate software engineer at Learning A-Z in Ann Arbor.
 I like video games, board games, camping, and hiking.

+##### Ke Shao - Team Member

+I am a graduate student at Eastern Michigan Universiy majoring in Computer Science and plan to graduate in the 2022.
+I like traveling, music and taking care of my babies.